 Even if the fan blades are clean, tightly attached to the fan hub, and properly balanced, they can still make noise.
 One or more blades themselves may be damaged or deformed enough to either alter airflow around them or alter the fan’s balance.
 The altered airflow can be louder on its own and cause the fan to swing around.

 If one or more blades are damaged, they’ll have to be replaced.
 The fan manual or the manufacturer’s website should have instructions and forms to order replacement blades.
 If replacement blades aren’t available from the manufacturer, you can replace all blades with generic blades.
+Just make sure the replacement blades have the same dimensions or as close to it as you can get.

 5. Loose Light Fixture